tuc289/GABC/DNA_QC_dilution.md

 ![image](https://user-images.githubusercontent.com/62360632/158447888-607d616a-ca42-4ce4-aca9-28c5b408fbea.png)

 ---
+### Please note that Nanodrop results might not be accurate if gDNA concentration is either too high or too low.
+Please consider using Qubit to check if concentration is accurate before calculating dilution factor

 #### 2. DNA quality check and calculate dilution factors using custom R script
 1. Import .csv file from NanodropOne to R